upxill/google-adk-agent/README.md

 ## Notes

-- If you previously added an `mcp.yml` manifest and want to remove MCP metadata, delete that file from the agent folder.
 - Keep secrets out of the repo.
 Use `.env` and OS-level secret managers for production keys.

 ## Troubleshooting